 Roz was awarded the Entrepreneurial Supporter of the year in the 2010 Grampian Awards for Business Enterprise.

 Helen James is Head Teacher of an Aberdeenshire rural school.
-In her fifteen years of teaching she has worked in a broad range of sectors including five years working in a residential school for children with social, emotional and behavioural difficulties.
+In her twenty years of teaching she has worked in a broad range of sectors including five years working in a residential school for children with social, emotional and behavioural difficulties.
 Helen strongly believes in the rights of every child to the very best in education and care.

 Solicitor within a local law firm.